Ultimate Guide to Plant Fiber

 To foster healthy bacteria in our guts, we need to create the perfect environment for them to thrive.
-Most of our bacteria happen to be foodies and therefore, are very particular about what they eat.
-AKA that junk and processed foods isn’t their cup of tea.
+Most of our bacteria happen to be foodies—and they're very particular about what they eat.
+AKA junk and processed foods aren’t their cup of tea.

 What Is Fiber?